Chart Color Schemes

 Carina Heights displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Carina Heights, as per the latest Census, 51.1% of dwellings were houses with 48.9% being other types such as semi-detached homes, apartments, and others.
-This contrasts with Brisbane's metropolitan area where 71.2% were houses and 28.8% were other dwellings.
-Home ownership in Carina Heights stood at 23.1%, lower than Brisbane metro's figure.
-Mortgaged dwellings accounted for 34.9%, while rented ones made up 42.0%.
-The median monthly mortgage repayment in the area was $1,950, below Brisbane metro's average of $2,200.
-Median weekly rent in Carina Heights was $403 compared to Brisbane metro's $450.
-Nationally, Carina Heights' mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were also higher at $403 compared to the national figure of $375.
+In Carina Heights, as per the latest Census evaluation, 51.1% of dwellings were houses, with the remaining 48.9% comprising semi-detached homes, apartments, and other types.
+This contrasts with Brisbane metropolitan area's figures of 71.2% houses and 28.8% other dwellings.
+Home ownership in Carina Heights stood at 23.1%, with mortgaged dwellings at 34.9% and rented ones at 42.0%.
+The median monthly mortgage repayment was $1,950, lower than Brisbane metro's average of $2,200.
+The median weekly rent in Carina Heights was $403, compared to Brisbane metro's $450.
+Nationally, Carina Heights' mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while rents were also higher at $403 against the national figure of $375.

 Frequently Asked Questions - Housing